Halornek/PersonalLinuxSetup/README.md

 ```
 `plasma-meta` is the package group for the KDE Plasma desktop.
 `kde-applications` are basic programs and utilities for KDE Plasma.
-`packagekit-qt6` is required for Plasma's `discover` app store to use `pacman` to install and update packages.
+`packagekit-qt6` is required for Plasma's `discover` app store to use `pacman` to install and update packages (Disregard, it is not recommended to use `discover` to update Arch packages).

 We also want to enable the login manager for KDE Plasma, `sddm`:
 ```